Sustainable and Scalable Infrastructure Alliance Joins the Green Software Foundation to Address Climate Challenges for an AI-Driven Future

 About Sustainable and Scalable Infrastructure Alliance

 The Sustainable and Scalable Infrastructure Alliance (SSIA) is the world’s leading community-based organization advancing infrastructure technologies and standards that power our digital world in a sustainable, scalable way.
 Founded in 2016 as the Open19 Foundation, the SSIA is committed to solving the cost, efficiency, and operational challenges of modern data centers with a focus on environmental sustainability and efficient cloud-to-edge deployment models.
 In 2021, the organization joined the Linux Foundation, bringing its hardware and datacenter innovators community to the world’s largest open-source ecosystem.
-For more information, visit: new website link.
+For more information, visit: SSIA website.

 About Green Software Foundation